Inventor Dean Kamen to Reveal Student Invention Winners of Sixth Annual FIRST®LEGO® League Global Innovation Award presented by XPRIZE®

 - U.S. Patent and Trademark Office (USPTO), Madison Building; 600 Dulany Street; Alexandria, VA

 WHY: The annual FIRST LEGO League Global Innovation Award helps students solve real-world problems by supporting the development of their ideas and inventions through the product development process.
-FIRST LEGO League teams submitted ideas stemming from the 2014-15 season’s FLL WORLD CLASSSM Challenge, which tasked teams in nearly 80 countries to explore the future of learning.
-More than 260,000 children worldwide taught adults about the ways that kids need and want to learn in the 21st century, and developed tools to help others gather knowledge.
+FIRST LEGO League teams submitted ideas stemming from the 2015-16 season’s TRASH TREKSM Challenge, which tasked teams in 80 countries to explore the fascinating world of trash; from collection, to sorting, to smart production and reuse.
+More than 233,000 children worldwide learned there is more to your trash than meets the eye.

 - Students answering questions from experts about their inventions